ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/studio/database/documents/document-view/additional-features/counters.markdown

 {PANEL:Counters and Ongoing Tasks}

- * There are Four [Ongoing task](../../../../../studio/database/tasks/ongoing-tasks/general-info) that [relate to Counters](../../../../../client-api/session/counters/interoperability#counters-and-ongoing-tasks) and can be configured using the Studio:
+ * There are [Ongoing task](../../../../../studio/database/tasks/ongoing-tasks/general-info) that [relate to Counters](../../../../../client-api/session/counters/counters-and-other-features#counters-and-ongoing-tasks) and can be configured using the Studio:
    * [Backup](../../../../../studio/database/tasks/ongoing-tasks/backup-task)
      * All data, including Counters and their values, is stored and restored automatically.
        There's no need to handle Counters in particular.